codev7/moon/README.md

 # Hot Module Replacement (HMR)

 moon implements HMR quite efficiently.
 It combines [webpack-hot-middleware](https://github.com/glenjamin/webpack-hot-middleware) and [webpack-dev-middleware](https://github.com/webpack/webpack-dev-middleware) to serve hot client bundles from an HMR express server.
 The HMR server runs on a separate port from your Go server and pushes updates to the client via CORS.

+To update react components it utilizes a stack based on [react-transform-hmr](https://github.com/gaearon/react-transform-hmr).

 This stack is very lightweight, configurable, and pluggable.